White Leaders Cohort (4th Thursdays)

 Location: NxNE Health Center, 714 NE Alberta St, Portland, OR 97211.
 Upstairs community room.

 Time: Group sessions held from 6:00-9:00pm.
 Doors open at 5:30 pm and you are encouraged to arrive as you need in order to share food, connect with others, and be ready for the session to begin at 6:00 pm.
 Please bring a snack to share.
 Individual coaching sessions scheduled at mutually beneficial time.

 Dates: Group Sessions: February 27th, March 26th, April 23rd, May 28th, June 25th, July 23rd, August 27th, September 24th, November 5th, and December 17th.
 Coaching sessions scheduled individually.

 Questions within the registration serve to help us make sure that participants are placed in a group that will provide both accountability and support.
 If we think you would be better served by another group, we will reach out to you.

-We are able to offer a few spaces on a pay-as-you’re-able basis.
+Because we know that not all white people hold economic advantage, we offer several spaces on a pay-as-you-are-able basis.
 If you wish to be considered for one of those spaces, please fill out this application by February 7th.
 We will contact all applicants on or around February 10th.
-If selected, you will have the option to pay whatever amount you are able from $0 to the full fee.
+If selected, you will be sent a code you can use to register.